jamesjiaxingjian/jamesjiaxingjian.github.io/_posts/2026-07-08-SEA-places-visited.md

 😎😎😎

 This page ranks places using an equator-centric perspective.
+Places related to Southeast Asia but not located within the demarcated boundaries of Southeast Asia are not listed here.

 Pariaman